Moving Pictures (Rush album): Side one

 "Tom Sawyer" features a backbeat in a 4/4 time signature, along with instrumental and closing sections in 7/8.
 It was the first Rush recording for which Lee used his 1972 Fender Jazz Bass, which provided a punchier lower end than he had been able to obtain with his usual Rickenbacker 4001.
 The bass became Lee's primary studio instrument from the recording of Counterparts (1993) onward.
 Lee said the group had more trouble with "Tom Sawyer" than any other song on Moving Pictures, and at times had doubts as to whether it would work.
-The band had technical difficulties with the computer that mixed the tracks, so they decided to manually operate the mixing desk with each member handling their own set of faders.
-Peart described it as "an enjoyable work" which took around a day and a half to record, "collapsing afterwards with raw, red, aching hands and feet".
-Its instrumental section grew from what Lee would play on his synthesiser during sound checks on tour, which initially was forgotten about until the band traded ideas on what the section should be.
+The band had technical difficulties with the computer that mixed the tracks, so they decided to operate the mixing desk manually with each member handling their own set of faders.
+Peart described it as "an enjoyable work", which took around a day and a half to record, "collapsing afterwards with raw, red, aching hands and feet".
+Its instrumental section grew from what Lee would play on his synthesizer during sound checks on tour, which initially was forgotten about until the band traded ideas on what the section should be.
 It became one of the group's best-known songs and a mainstay of subsequent live shows.
 The song was used as the opening music to the Brazilian dub of the spy TV show MacGyver.

 Peart's lyrics for "Red Barchetta" were inspired by the short story "A Nice Morning Drive" by Richard S. Foster, originally written in the November 1973 edition of the American car magazine Road & Track.
-Lee described the tale as "Orwellian in nature" which deals with an individual taking their Barchetta on a fast ride despite the banning of high speeds and is chased after by hovering patrol cars for breaking the law.
+Lee described the tale as "Orwellian in nature", which deals with an individual taking their Barchetta on a fast ride despite the banning of high speeds and is chased after by hovering patrol cars for breaking the law.
 Instead of an MGB roadster as featured in the original story, Peart reported the Ferrari 166 MM Barchetta was the car that inspired the song's title.
 In 2007, Foster and Peart met for the first time and shared their mutual interest of BMW motorcycles, which was documented in an article titled "The Drummer, The Private Eye, and Me".